-An incubator is an organization that supports the growth and success of startups by providing physical and service needs, such as a physical workspace, shared facilities, guidance, and some funding.
-Today, many incubators also play some role as an accelerator too.
+An organization that supports the growth and success of startups by providing physical and service needs, such as a physical workspace, shared facilities, guidance, and some funding.
+Today, many incubators play some role as an accelerator too.

 The following are examples of incubators.

 - Digital Health Institute for Transformation – Incubator specifically for companies developing remote health monitoring.

 - TheraNova – Medical device incubator located in San Francisco.

 - The Pink Ceiling – Led by Cindy Eckert, who started two health-related companies, her “Pinkubator” supports women-focused business ideas with funding and information.